 Another essential element to consider is an outdoor rug.
 It can really help tie your layout together while providing something comfortable underfoot.
 Richardson selected a geometric print rug that she says can easily pair with a variety of decor styles.

-Whether you are working with a backyard patio or an apartment balcony, plants are the key for creating a little paradise, the interior designer adds.
+Whether you are working with a backyard patio or an apartment balcony, plants are the key to creating a little paradise, the interior designer adds.
 Here she selected a variety of greenery that is easy to care for.Continue to 4 of 12 below.

 04 of 12